What to drink with Lamb

 March 30th, 2024 | Mary Domange

 Lamb pairs extremely well with wine - it's rich, fatty texture and deep flavours provide the perfect backdrop to oh so many good things, that I was well and truly spoiled for choice.
-But read on to find out what my top suggestions are for wines to drink with lamb dishes, and that are sure to elevate your festive feasting.

 General rules for food and wine pairing